flaskcwg/flask-docs-zh/.github/pull_request_template.md

 - fixes #<issue number>

 <!--
-Ensure each step in the "Contrubuting Guide" of the README is complete by adding an "x" to each box below.
+For translation PR, ensure each step in the "Contrubuting Guide" of the README is complete by adding an "x" to each box below.

+For assignment PR, you can delete the checklist below.
 -->

 Checklist: